 Chemistry concentrators typically take more than eight courses that qualify as departmental.

-Core Courses.
-Students must take three 300-, 400-, or 500-numbered courses in chemistry and at least one term of experimental laboratory instruction at Princeton as departmental core courses.
+Core Courses: Students must take three 300-, 400-, or 500-numbered courses in chemistry and at least one term of experimental laboratory instruction at Princeton as departmental core courses.
 These courses must include at least one term each of organic, physical, and inorganic chemistry.
-The experimental requirement may be fulfilled by taking either CHM 371, or MOL 350, or MSE 302, or PHY 311 or 312, or CHE 346, or QCB 301.
+The experimental requirement may be fulfilled by taking either CHM 371, or MOL 350, or MSE 302, or PHY 311 or 312, or CBE 346.
 Note: The experimental course must be completed by the end of the junior year.

 The program described above deliberately allows substantial flexibility and encourages a broad view of chemistry.

-2. Juniors will be assigned to one of several reading groups.
+2. Reading Groups: Juniors will be assigned to one of several reading groups.
 Over the course of the semester, every group will meet with three separate instructors, one for each of three four-week reading periods.
-Instructors will discuss current literature topics with the groups.
+Reading group instructors will utilize current chemical literature to introduce novel research and the mechanics of scientific writing.
 At the end of each reading period, students will submit a critical analysis of a research article.